Nutritional Needs of Adolescents: What to Eat

 The iron RDA for girls is:

-Iron is found in various foods, and most kids can get the iron they need from a healthy and balanced diet.
+Iron is found in various foods, and most teens can get what they need from a healthy, balanced diet.

 Some of the best sources of iron include: